Sanmeet-EWU/github-teams-project-bid-ghidra/README.md

 - Enable customization of calendar background colors.
 - Provide options to change font styles and sizes.
 - Allow users to select event colors and adjust transparency levels.
+- Allow users to create custom fields in the event details

 ### 3. Improved Security Measures
 - Implement encryption for saved file data to enhance security.

+### 4. Database System and User Authentication
+- Implement a database system that can handle the data of many users
+- Implement a user authentication system so that different users can access their data

+### 5. Installation process and Executible
+- Build the project so that it can be shipped as an executible
+- Implement an installation process to install the executible to the machine and make a shortcut to it

 # References
 - https://dlsc-software-consulting-gmbh.github.io/CalendarFX/